qubic/integration/Partners/tx-based-workflow.md

 - `/getLastProcessedTick` -> Query the number of the last archived tick.
 The archival process is slightly behind the network, so **this value does not represent the current state of the network**.
 You can only query information for ticks lower and equal to this value.
-- `getProcessedTickIntervals` -> Query the tick intervals of all the stored epochs.
+- `/getProcessedTickIntervals` -> Query the tick intervals of all the stored epochs.
 Note that due to different network conditions, there may exist multiple intervals for certain epochs, as the network can restart and skip some ticks in certain scenarios.